Teleprompter Scroll Speed Calculator

 The first step is to compute words per minute, often shortened to WPM:

 From there, the page estimates a pixels-per-second scroll speed using a practical line-height assumption.
-That last number should be treated as a starting translation between language and motion, not as a perfect physical constant.
-Different apps, fonts, line heights, tablet sizes, and prompt mirrors will shift the exact setting you prefer.
+That final value is best treated as a bridge between language and motion, not as a universal teleprompter standard.
+Different apps, fonts, line heights, tablet sizes, and prompt mirrors can shift the exact setting you prefer.

-The most important output is usually the WPM value because it tells you whether the script itself is realistic for the available time.
+The WPM value tells you whether the script itself is realistic for the available time.
 Many readers are comfortable around 130 to 160 words per minute for conversational delivery.
 If your result lands much lower than that, the script may be sparse or you may have room for more natural pauses.
 If it lands much higher, the script may be too dense, or the target time may be too short for a calm, camera-friendly read.

-The lines-per-minute result is useful because it feels closer to the prompter experience.
+The lines-per-minute result is useful because it feels closer to the teleprompter experience.
 It tells you how many lines of text should cycle by if you want the script and the clock to stay aligned.
 The pixels-per-second value then takes that flow and expresses it in a unit many prompting apps can understand.
-If your software uses percentages or a relative speed dial instead of pixels, you can still use the output as a reference point: test nearby settings until the motion matches the feel implied by the calculator.
+If your software uses percentages or a relative speed dial instead of pixels, you can still use the output as a reference point and test nearby settings until the movement matches the feel implied by the calculator.

-- Under about 110 WPM: expect a very deliberate delivery.
+- Under about 110 WPM: expect a very measured delivery.
 This can work for solemn messaging, highly technical content, accessibility-first reads, or dramatic storytelling, but it may feel slow for everyday video.

-- Above about 180 WPM: the script is likely demanding a brisk read.
+- Above about 180 WPM: the script is asking for a brisk read.
 Experienced voice talent may handle it, but most presenters will sound rushed unless the style is intentionally fast.

 Suppose you have a 1,200-word script and a 7.5-minute speaking slot.
-Dividing 1,200 by 7.5 gives 160 words per minute.
+Dividing 1,200 by 7.5 gives 160 words per minute, which is a lively but still conversational pace for many on-camera reads.
 If we assume roughly five characters per word including spaces, the script flows at about 800 characters per minute.
 If your teleprompter layout averages 40 characters per line, that becomes 20 lines per minute.
-Converting that to seconds gives roughly one third of a line per second, or about one new line every three seconds.
-That usually feels smooth for a confident presenter reading at a lively but still understandable pace.
+With four visible lines, the calculator translates that into about 21.3 pixels per second.

-The important lesson from that example is not the exact decimal.
-It is the relationship.
+The important lesson from that example is not the decimal itself.
+It is the relationship between script length, available time, and screen layout.
 If you shorten the allowed time without editing the script, the target WPM rises immediately.
 If you increase font size and your characters per line drop, the prompter has to cycle lines faster even though your voice has not changed.
 That is why teleprompter setup and script editing cannot be separated completely.

 | Scenario | Typical WPM range | Lines visible | Notes on scroll speed |